Riding the 81

 View Story | Show on Map

-The building at 2145 Centre Avenue was for many years the home of Lutz's Meat Market; indeed, the owner's name is still visible on the building's cornice.
-German immigrant Charles Lutz founded the meat market in 1894 at a site across the street from where he eventually built the three-story…
+The building at 2145 Centre Avenue was, for many years, the home of Lutz’s Meat Market, and the owner’s name is still visible on the building’s cornice.
+German immigrant Charles Lutz founded the meat market in 1894 across the street from where he would eventually build a three-story building on…

 View Story | Show on Map